Frontear/gameSite/README.md

 # Human Reaction Site
 This is my final project for class ICS201.
-This site allows you to find your reaction time by clicking green circles as fast as possible.
-Made on CodeHS and exported to a website.
+The website provides two games that you can play, one being a Reaction Time Test, and another being an object collection game.